dddrrreee/cs140e-win19/labs/lab5-process-control/lab.md

 The single largest mistake I see people do over and over again in lab is not checking if a system call failed.
 Given that this is many people's first experience with these calls, the probability that they are used incorrectly is 1.
-Further, given that we are using hardware, the chance that a call fails because of a pi issue is 2.
-This is a selfish rather an a priggish moral issue: Checking each call is the simplest, fastest way to detect when you've screwed up.
-It will save you a huge amount of time, since otherwise you have to invert the function "my program doesn't work" which is wildly non-biijective.
+Further, given that we are using hardware, the probability that a call fails because of a pi issue is 2.
+Checking calls is a selfish rather an a priggish moral issue: it is the simplest, fastest way to detect when you've screwed up.
+It will save you a huge amount of time, since otherwise you have to invert the function "my program doesn't work" which is wildly, tediously non-biijective.
+Such checking is not hard.
 You can do something as simple as:

     #include "demand."